isc1/QtThread01/README.md

 https://github.com/isc1/QtThreadFight

-...that's actually the much more correct way to do this sort of thing in Qt/C++, so if you are looking for a code example to use in an actual app, that would be the one you want to look at.
+...that's actually the much more correct way to do this sort of thing in Qt/C++, so if you are looking for a code example to use in an actual Qt threaded app, that would be the one you want to look at.
 Runs smooth as butter. :)

 The purpose of this app is to demonstrate a simple example of how threading might work to take advantage of multiple cpu cores, with the intention of trying to graphically